Tự Đức's Catholic persecution: The persecution

 The persecution began in 1848, the year of Tự Đức's inauguration.
-Accusing the Catholic Christians of abandoning ancestor worship, Buddha, and practicing superstitions, and fearing that they would revolt against his rule, Tự Đức labeled the Catholics as ta dao (heretics), and issued a nation-wide edict to forbid Catholicism.
+Accusing the Catholic Christians of abandoning ancestor worship, Buddha, and practicing superstitions, and fearing that they would revolt against his rule, Tự Đức labeled the Catholics as tả đạo (heretics), and issued a nation-wide edict to forbid Catholicism.
 Missionaries were thrown onto the sea.
-Vietnamese priests had to denounce their faith, and they would face severe punishments and be tagged as ta dao on their cheeks.
-The persecution was seen as retaliatory for the French incursion on Da Nang last year, as Tự Đức shut down all contacts between his kingdom and the outside world.
+Vietnamese priests had to denounce their faith, and they would face severe punishments and be tagged as tả đạo on their cheeks.
+The persecution was seen as retaliatory for the French incursion on Danang last year, as Tự Đức shut down all contacts between his kingdom and the outside world.

 Two years later, on 21 March 1851, Tự Đức ordered a new edict against the Franciscans.
 Vietnamese priests who did not denounce their beliefs and trample the cross would face the same fates as European missionaries, being executed and cut into pieces and thrown onto rivers.

-In September 1855, accusing Catholic sympathy of Le loyalists rebelled against his rule, Tự Đức ordered a new decree, all churches to be burned, all public Christian gatherings were banned, and all efforts were to destroy the ta dao (Christians).
-In early 1857, Napoleon III sent Charles de Montigny to negotiate trade with Vietnam, but Tự Đức ignored.
+In September 1855, accusing Catholic sympathy of Le loyalists rebelled against his rule, Tự Đức ordered a new decree, all churches to be burned, all public Christian gatherings were banned, and all efforts were to destroy the tả đạo (Christians).
+In early 1857, Napoleon III sent Charles de Montigny to negotiate trade with Vietnam, which Tự Đức ignored.
 The ship captain La Capricieuse previously had sent a letter to Tự Đức demanding free trade and religious freedom.
-At the same time, the court was going to had Christian high-ranking mandarin Michael Hồ Đình Hy trial and execution for being "traitor".
-Before departing, de Montigny opened fire at the Vietnamese port of Da Nang as a threatening warning to Tự Đức, calling for stopping the persecution.
+At the same time, the court was holding Christian high-ranking mandarin Michael Hồ Đình Hy's trial and execution for being a "traitor".
+Before departing, de Montigny opened fire at the Vietnamese port of Da Nang as a threatening warning to Tự Đức, calling for ceasing the persecution.
 Furious, Tự Đức believed that these provocations were part of Christians' plots with foreign enemies.
 Feeling insecure, on 6 June the emperor issued a new edict to consolidate his policy over Christianity.
 He forced all Christians to have weddings and funerals based on traditional Vietnamese rituals, including the worship of ancestors and spirits.